octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

 The first step to create a Dapp is to deploy the smart contract onto a Tezos network, whether for testing or real-life use.
 There are several ways to do this, such as using the Tezos cli.

 However, during development, the smart contracts and the associated storage are very likely to change: new field, field removal, structure change.
 For each change, a new deployment must be done.

 Thus, the way the contract is deployed will have to change accordingly, especially for the initial storage.
 A minimal change in the storage definition can make the next deployment extremely tiresome with the Tezos cli.

 *Truffle* solves this difficulty.
 This tool uses scripts to perform smart contract deployments: thanks to a cli and a few configuration files, they are easier and faster.

-In this chapter, we will deploy the Raffle smart contract, written in LIGO, onto a testnet, with Truffle
+In this chapter, we will deploy the Raffle smart contract, written in LIGO, onto a testnet, with _Truffle_.

 # About The *Truffle* Suite

-*Truffle* is part of a suite of tools which make it easier to deploy written smart contracts onto a blockchain, called *The Truffle Suite*.
+*Truffle* is part of a suite of tools that make it easier to deploy written smart contracts onto a blockchain, called *The Truffle Suite*.

-* **Truffle**: used for the compilation and deployment of smart contracts onto a network
+* **Truffle**: smart contract compilation and deployment onto a network
-* **Ganache**: used to easily set-up and deploy a blockchain network
+* **Ganache**: easy blockchain network setup and configuration
-* **drizzle**: used to easily write front-end applications, which interact with a deployed smart-contract.
+* **drizzle**: used to easily write front-end applications, which interact with a deployed smart contract.
 * **Truffle teams**: integration and smart contracts monitoring tools

 The *Truffle* Suite is not available for all blockchains.
 It supports: